RahinAshraf/Mockingbirds/README.md

 ## Design Decisions

-All decisions were discussed with and agreed up by the client.

-We chose to make a switch from using the Google Maps API to Mapbox, due to a conflict with Googles Terms of Services.
-There are several limitations with mapbox packages that we had to deal with.
+We chose to make a switch from using the Google Maps API to Mapbox, due to a conflict with Googles Terms of Services.(See sections 10.4.c.ii of https://developers.google.com/maps/terms-20180207).
+This was a major setback mid development and as a result, there were several limitations with mapbox packages that we had to deal with.

 1. The Mapbox Navigation Package has open issues (https://github.com/eopeter/flutter_mapbox_navigation/issues/145):
     - Turn by turn navigation can only be used once in an app run.